scottyschup/ruby-curriculum/language-basics/symbols-and-strings.md

-aren't meant to be manipulated like text: there isn't a particularly easy way to concatenate `Symbol`s, or to split them on whitespace, etc. In fact, `Symbol`s can't be modified; they're [*immutable*][immutable-wiki]. `Symbol`s are used to represent names (key names, option names, method names) inside the Ruby interpreter; they aren't intended for input or output.
-(If you want to generate a symbol from an input, you can call Ruby's handy #to_sym method on any string object.)
+aren't meant to be manipulated like text: there isn't a particularly easy way to concatenate `Symbol`s, or to split them on whitespace, etc. In fact, `Symbol`s can't be modified; they're [*immutable*][immutable-wiki]. `Symbol`s are used to represent names (key names, option names, method names) inside the Ruby interpreter;
+they aren't intended for input or output.
+(If you want to generate a symbol from an input, you can call Ruby's handy #to_sym method on any string object.
+However, this is a super excellent way to introduce a memory leak so be sure you know what you're doing and why.)

 ```ruby
 { :name => "Breakfast", :species => "Cat", :owner => "Devon" }